hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 Consider a common problem in programming: given number of students as `n` and number of books as `m`, calculate how many books each student can get.
 The answer seems straightforward: `m / n`.

-However, there is a glitch: `n` can be `0` and the mathematical meanining of division is undefined in this case.
+However, there is a glitch: `n` can be `0` and the mathematical meaning of division is undefined in this case.
 We need to determine whether `n` is equal to `0` before the calculation.
 If so, we simply output a warning message like "can not divide books among 0 students".
 Here are two ways to implement this:

 if..else pattern: